- Fact Sheet

 What other current federal legislation would protect Documented Dreamers?

-The America’s CHILDREN Act (H.R.
-4331) was introduced in the House of Representatives on July 1, 2021, by Representative Deborah Ross, and co-sponsored by Representatives Mariannette Miller-Meeks, Raja Krishamoorthi, and Young Kim.
+The bipartisan America’s CHILDREN Act was introduced in both chambers in the 118th Congress.
+On May 17, 2023, Representative Deborah Ross introduced the bill (H.R.
+3442), co-sponsored by 15 others, in the House of Representatives.
+The same day, Senator Alex Padilla introduced a companion bill (S. 1667), co-sponsored by six others, in the Senate.
 The bill would create a new uncapped category for lawful permanent residence and provide a path to lawful permanent resident status and eventual citizenship for most Documented Dreamers.

 To be eligible for lawful permanent residence, the individual would have to meet the following requirements:

-• Cannot be inadmissible under section 212(a) (public health risk) or deportable under section 237(a) (unlawful presence in the United States)
+Cannot be inadmissible under section 212(a) or deportable under section 237(a)

-The bill includes permanent protections for the current and future child dependents of parents admitted to the United States under a variety of temporary work visa programs including E, H, I, J, L, O, P, and TN.
-The American Dream and Promise Act of 2021 (H.R.
-6), on the other hand, limits protections to child dependents of a parent who was admitted to the United States on an H-1B, L-1, E-1, or E-2 visa on or before January 2021.
+The bill includes permanent protections for the current and future child dependents of parents admitted to the United States as long as the temporary visa program’s purpose was to “engage in employment”.
+The American Dream and Promise Act of 2023 (H.R.
+16), on the other hand, limits protections to child dependents of a parent who was admitted to the United States on an E-1, E-2, H-1B, or L-1 visa on or before January 1, 2021.

-The America’s CHILDREN Act would also amend the Immigration and Nationality Act to prevent a child from aging out as long as an immigrant visa petition or labor certification application was filed (whichever is earlier) on the parent’s behalf before the child turned 21.
+The America’s CHILDREN Act would also amend the Immigration and Nationality Act to protect Documented Dreamers from aging out in the future.
+It would allow individuals who were dependents on a parent’s work visa for at least eight years before turning 21 to be considered a child on their immigrant visa petition by using their age at the time their parent filed for their initial nonimmigrant employment-based petition or application.
+For other dependent children, it would prevent them from aging out by allowing them to use their age at the time an immigrant visa petition or labor certification application was filed (whichever is earlier).
 Therefore, children waiting with their parents for green cards would not age out.
-If impacted by this change, child dependents with previously denied green card applications could have their case reopened if they file a motion no later than two years after the law takes effect.
-The bill would authorize dependents to extend their temporary nonimmigrant status and obtain employment if a properly filed immigrant visa petition on behalf of the child or the parent is pending or approved (until either the petition is denied or the child receives permanent resident status).
+If impacted by these changes, child dependents with previously denied green card applications could have their case reopened if they file a motion no later than two years after the law takes effect.
+The bill would also allow dependents to extend their temporary nonimmigrant status and obtain employment if a properly filed immigrant visa petition on behalf of the child or the parent is pending or approved (until either the petition is denied or the child receives permanent resident status).